 So, the next question is, does our body metabolize carbohydrates before protein and fat because it’s preferred or because it’s harmful?
 Well, considering that fats and protein are essential, while carbohydrates are not, the answer should be pretty obvious.

 And if we look further, at how our body metabolizes carbohydrates, we see that this process produces toxic oxygen radicals which must be decomposed immediately, as they would otherwise cause damage to cells.
-To lessen the impact of these free radicals, our need for antioxidants increases (especially vitamin C).
-However, even if you consume foods rich in antioxidants, the bioavailability is very low, so most of it will not be utilized in the body.
-Instead, it will act as an antinutrient and some of it will turn into oxalates, which calcify our blood vessels, our joints and our kidneys (forming kidney stones) – as seen with vitamin C. Actually, supplements are even worse.
-Most studies on the vast majority of antioxidant supplements have only shown promise in test tubes, not when administered to people – simply because the bioavailability is miniscule, there is no ‘food synergy’ and therefore synthetic isolated antioxidants end up hurting us instead.
+To lessen the impact of these free radicals, our need for antioxidants increases (especially vitamin C.) However, even if you consume foods rich in antioxidants, the bioavailability is very low, so most of it will not be utilized in the body.
+Instead, vitamin C will act as an antinutrient and some of it will turn into oxalate, which calcifies our blood vessels, our joints, and our kidneys (forming kidney stones) – as seen with oxalates from plant-based foods.
+Actually, supplementing them is even worse.
+Most studies on the vast majority of antioxidant supplements have only shown promise in test tubes, not when administered to people – simply because the bioavailability is miniscule.
+There is no ‘food synergy’ and therefore synthetic isolated antioxidants end up hurting us instead.
 In other words, if you consume carbohydrates several times a day, it’s almost impossible to fight the onslaught of oxygen radicals and your cells will take damage that will accumulate over time, probably resulting in cancer as your body has no other option than to mutate cells in order to withstand the toxicity a little bit longer.

 This is why our body has to prioritize any excessive amount of glucose in the blood before it can return to its normal metabolism.
 Glucose must be kept low because it is harmful.